 - Eurasian boars will eat almost any agricultural crop as well as tree seeds and seedlings.

-- Eurasian boars have razor sharp tusks and can be aggressive toward humans and their pets.
+- Eurasian boars have razor sharp tusks and have been known to be aggressive toward humans and their pets.

 - Eurasian boars carry and can transmit several serious diseases including swine brucellosis, E. coli, trichinosis, and pseudorabies to livestock and /or humans.
-Some of these diseases, if introduced to domestic swine, can decimate the pork industry.
+Some of these diseases, if introduced to domestic swine, can decimate the pork industry and could result in New York losing the ability to ship pigs or pork products to other states.

-Eurasian boars (scientific name: Sus scrofa) usually appear hairy.
+Eurasian boars (scientific name: Sus scrofa linnaeus) usually appear hairy.
 They are most often dark black or brown, often grizzled with gray.
 Piglets are lighter in color with brown and tan stripes.
 The stripes disappear as they get older and darker in color.
-They usually have a long straight narrow snout, a long straight tail with a tuft at the end and erect hairy ears.
+Unlike most domestic, farm pigs (scientific name: Sus scrofa domestica), Eurasian boars usually have a long straight narrow snout, a long straight tail with a tuft at the end and erect hairy ears.
 Some have a "mane" of hair that stands up along ridge of their back ("razorback").
-Many have large, prominent tusks.
+Most have large, prominent tusks.

 Eurasian boars are highly adaptable and prolific.
 If weather is good and food is plentiful, Eurasian boars can breed as early as 6 months of age.
 They can breed several times a year and their litter size can range from 2-8, although litters as large as 10-12 have been reported.
 A Eurasian boar population can double in one year.